 Think about different tasks that would be helpful for you that a parent could do while at school.
 Here are some suggestions:

-- make copies
+- making copies

 - organize and sort supplies